youngtrix/idoc/README.md

 # idoc
-A simple document creater site written by php
+A simple document builder site written by php

 Let's try it!